josmar-crwdstffng/angular/aio/content/guide/http.md

 ##### Updating headers

-You can't directly modify the existing headers within the previous options object because instances of the `HttpHeaders` class are immutable.
+You cannot directly modify the existing headers within the previous options object because instances of the `HttpHeaders` class are immutable.
 Use the `set()` method instead, to return a clone of the current instance with the new changes applied.